Fast-BEV++: Fast by Algorithm, Deployable by Design: Introduction

 \section{Introduction}

-The evolution of autonomous driving is increasingly converging on camera-only Bird's-Eye-View (BEV) perception~\cite{Junjie2021BEvdet,EnzeXie2022M^2bev,Li2022Bevformer,Junjie2022Bevdet4d,YinhaoLi2022Bevdepth,Z.Liu2022Bevfusion}.
-This paradigm, which transforms features from multi-camera image spaces into a unified BEV representation, offers a cost-effective and semantically rich foundation for critical downstream tasks such as 3D object detection and motion forecasting.
+The evolution of autonomous driving is increasingly converging toward pure-vision BEV perception~\citep{Jonah2020lss, li2022bevformer, li2022bevdepth}.
+This paradigm maps multi-camera image features into a unified ego-vehicle-centric BEV space, delivering a low-cost, semantically compact and cross-view consistent representation.
+It serves as a universal foundation for core downstream tasks including 3D object detection, semantic map segmentation~\citep{liu2022bevfusion} and motion planning~\citep{Hu2022uniad}, and has thus become a mainstream research direction for vision-centric autonomous driving.

-Despite its promise, a persistent dichotomy governs the BEV landscape, creating a trade-off between state-of-the-art accuracy and the tractability of on-vehicle deployment.
-This chasm is rooted in the architectural choices of the two dominant 2D-to-3D transformation paradigms.
-Query-based architectures~\cite{Jonah2020lss}, predicated on the attention mechanism, implicitly demand specialized hardware acceleration for their core matrix operations, thereby limiting their portability across diverse compute platforms.
-In parallel, the influential Lift-Splat-Shoot~\cite{Jonah2020lss} paradigm introduced a depth-based transformation that relies on voxel pooling.
-While effective, this computational pattern is difficult to optimize on resource-constrained platforms, particularly those lacking a mature CUDA ecosystem.
-The high inference latency resulting from both design philosophies emerges as a fundamental impediment to real-world deployment.

-The Fast-BEV ~\cite{Bin2023fastbev}framework offered a seminal insight into resolving this tension.
-It empirically demonstrated that high-fidelity BEV representations could be attained without recourse to expensive depth or attention-based transformations.
-Its central contribution, the Fast-Ray transformation, established the viability of pre-computing the 2D-to-3D projection mapping as a static Look-Up Table (LUT).
-This design choice significantly reduced inference latency, providing a compelling proof-of-concept that performance and efficiency need not be mutually exclusive.
-However, the framework's architectural pattern implicitly coupled the pre-computed indices with a specific set of operational assumptions, motivating a more fundamental investigation into a truly hardware-agnostic transformation paradigm.

-In this paper, we present FastBEV++, a framework that advances this line of inquiry.
-We posit that the aforementioned dichotomy can be fully reconciled by reframing the view transformation not as a monolithic, specialized operation, but as a sequence of standard, compiler-friendly tensor manipulations.
-This thesis is embodied in two core principles: being Fast by Algorithm and Deployable by Design.
-Our work makes the following contributions: